 The Four Horsemen of the Apocalypse are a terrifying image of impending doom.
-Richard Ritenbaugh searches out the details of these fearsome, yet enigmatic figures, whose hoofbeats can already be heard on the earth!
+The hoofbeats of these fearsome figures can already be heard on the earth!

 In Revelation, John refers to Christ as the Lamb more than any other designation because of His role of Redeemer, which is different from a sin offering.

 Revelation 10 contains the seven thunders and the little book.
 It serves as an inset, not following a linear time sequence of the book of Revelation.

 John Ritenbaugh, cuing in on Ezekiel 34, in which the self-centered shepherds devour the flocks, reminds us that in addition to religious leaders, shepherds also include governmental, corporate, educational, and family leaders.
 In the combined history of J. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.